 Answered By Library Staff

 Yes!
-Not only does the TCC Library subscribe to the digital version of The New York Times, which means students and employees have access to its complete current and archived content both online via the website or via the NYT app through a pass, but we also have NYTs past coverage through our databases.
+Not only does the TCC Library offer access to the digital version of The New York Times, (which means students and employees have access to its complete current and archived content both online via the website or via the NYT app through the pass), but we also have NYTs past coverage through our databases.
 Read on below to learn how to create or use an existing an NYTs account to activate your pass to TCC's subscription.

 Looking for a specific article, maybe because you ran into a paywall or saw it referenced somewhere?
 Try a search using the article title in our Discovery Catalog.
 Here's an example search of how NYTs content will come up in the catalog.
 Keep in mind, indexing for databases is not always up-to-date if something was newly published.
-It may take a while to show up in the catalog/databases if it is a newer article.
+It may take a while to show up in the catalog/databases if it is a newer article, the title might differ from the print or online version, or there may be an embargo.
 You can see what databases hold what years of coverage for the NYTs in this Discovery Catalog result for the New York Times under "Access Online" (at the bottom).
 The TCC Library no longer subscribes to the print version.

 Want to activate your NYTs pass?

-You can go to this link to create your NYTs account (if you don't already have one), then use this link to activate your Group Pass while on the TCC Network (you must be on campus using a TCC computer) (!)
+You can go to this link to create your NYTs account (if you don't already have one), then use this link to activate your Group Pass to TCC Library's subscription while on the TCC Network (you must be on campus using a TCC computer) (!)
 Read "Access Tips" below. (!)

 Access Tips: